Veloce echelle spectrograph utilizes closed-volume pressure control

 While there are many factors that have made the Veloce project a success, we would certainly not be able to fulfill our science goals without the tight pressure regulation provided by our Alicat pressure controller.

-When the pressure controller detects such deviations, it the setpoints of both its inlet and outlet valves in order to return the volume to setpoint within 50 ms. This ensures that Veloce never sees more than 0.3 mbar total pressure deviation across its 1800-liter volume.
+When the dual-valve pressure controller detects the smallest of deviations from the setpoint, both the inlet and outlet valves adjust to return the pressure to setpoint within 30 ms. This ensures that Veloce never sees more than 0.3 mbar total pressure deviation across its 1800-liter volume.

 To prevent unwanted thermal disturbances, the sensor for precision pressure control was physically isolated from the valve and flow path, so that the controller itself could be mounted outside the spectrograph chamber.